 - Lee Barrett - bass (2004-2008)

-If available, the links point directly to the Wikipedia article of the album.
+If available, the links point directly to the Wikipedia article, were you can find a review of the respective album.

 - (2005) Demo